mmraz/docker-spigot/README.md

 ## Starting the container

+To build from source, at the root of the repository, run

+	docker build . -t nimmis/spigot

-To run the latest stable version of this docker image run
+To run the latest stable version of this docker image, run

+	docker pull nimmis/spigot:latest
 	docker run -d -p 25565:25565 -e EULA=true nimmis/spigot

 the parameter